soundwrightpro/FRUITY-NILA/README.md

 Did you make it all the way to the bottom?
 Good work.
 I'll share my road map with you.

-* 2.9.9 - will have the LED screen working - major progress has been made in this area.
-* 3.0.0 - will be full-featured
 * 3.5.0 - bugs and refinements - I'm new to python, so I'm learning as I go.
 There are so many techniques I've learned that           I need to apply to the older things I've done.
 * 4.0.0 - Final - There's only so much I can do.
 If you have any suggestions leave them here in the FL Studio forum:                   https://forum.image-line.com/viewtopic.php?f=1994&t=225473